MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 <img src="images/maal-ix-b-outpost-landscape.jpg" alt="The landscape around the outpost on Maal IX-b intended to help players find the location once they have landed." width="40%">
 </p>

+NB: you should be able to find a similar spot on most frozen hills/sandy desert biome borders.
+This is just the one that I documented because I am lazy.

 ### Shoza VIII-b (Power Circuit)